yanran-tang/yanran-tang.github.io/_pages/about.md

 <a href="http://www.buaa.edu.cn" target="_blank">
 Beihang University (BUAA)</a> in 2018.

-He is now working on graph neural networks and reinforcement learning, including theory and application (mainly for the recommender system).
+He is now working on graph neural networks and self-supervised learning, including theory and application (mainly for the recommender system).

 Recent News